Canon 5D Mark III vs SX60

 One feature that is present on the 5D Mark III, but is missing on the SX60 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The SX60 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 5D Mark III does not have a selfie-screen.

-The 5D Mark III writes its imaging data to Compact Flash cards, while the SX60 uses SDXC cards.
+The 5D Mark III writes its imaging data to Compact Flash or SDXC cards, while the SX60 uses SDXC cards.
 The 5D Mark III features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the SX60 only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 5D Mark III and Canon PowerShot SX60 HS and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the SX60 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5D Mark III does not offer wifi capability.
+In contrast, the 5D Mark III does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the SX60) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.